-Heliskiing In Canada, An Ultimate Backcountry Adventure
+Heliskiing Canada, Backcountry Adventure

-Heliskiing Canada is a once in a lifetime winter adventure.
+Heliskiing Canada is a once-in-a-lifetime winter adventure.
 Imagine, carving your way down from the top of a mountain peak through deep powder in Canada’s remote mountains.

 What is Heliskiing?

 Heliskiing Canada is off-trail, downhill skiing in which the skier is taken up the mountain by helicopter.
 This takes you to places with untouched snow conditions on remote mountainsides.
 You will be far away from the groomed slopes of a ski resort.
 You reach high areas and spectacular slopes by helicopter.
 These areas would otherwise be difficult to access.

 Heliskiing in Canada is a unique experience, showing you a magical view of the mountain world.
 The thrill of gliding through powder snow, and down slopes that may have never been skied on before is an experience of a lifetime for many people.

 Heliskiing has become a popular winter adventure and attracts more skiers and snowboarders every year.